-The tour focused on the restoration and redecoration of the president’s official residence, illustrating a grandly set dining table, which included crystal wineglasses.
-It was later analyzed from a feminist film perspective that it appealed to “women’s fantasies about living a more public life” and set into motion a buying spree by women for wineglasses and the subsequent wine to serve to dinner guests.
+The tour focused on the restoration and redecoration of the president’s official residence.
+It featured a grandly set dining table, which included crystal wineglasses.
+It was later analyzed from a feminist film perspective that it appealed to “women’s fantasies about living a more public life.”
+And it set into motion a women’s buying spree for wineglasses and wine to serve to dinner guests.

 From the 1960s there was spectacular wine growth.
 U.S. wine consumption grew from 163 million gallons in 1960 to 913 million gallons in 2015.

-Although beer has remained the most popular alcoholic beverage in the United States in terms of consumption amounts, the growth rate of wine consumption has exceeded that of beer consumption over the last four decades.
+Although beer has remained the most popular alcoholic beverage in the United States, the growth rate of wine consumption has exceeded that of beer consumption over the last four decades.
 Through their marketing campaigns, wine companies promoted their products as a symbol of refined tastes.

 During the 1970’s, advertisements targeted consumers.

 Several market studies reported that primary wine consumers were relatively young, college-educated, and middle- to upper-middle class.
-Wine advertisements mainly targeted these groups.
-For instance, magazines intended for middle-class audience dominated the primary media especially for table wine advertisements throughout the late 1960s to 1970s.
+And so, wine advertisements targeted these groups.
+For instance, magazines intended for a middle-class audience dominated the primary media.
+Especially for table wine advertisements throughout the late 1960s to 1970s.